-The School of Health Technology and Management (SHTM) is engaged in the education and training of students for entry into different health professions.
-The learning experiences which must be provided to students of the school may unavoidably create certain risks which arise from essential laboratory, classroom and clinical activities.
-These risks are comparable to those which exist for currently practicing health professionals.
+The School of Health Professions (SHP) is engaged in the education and training of students for entry into different health professions.
+The learning experiences, which must be provided to students of the school, may unavoidably create certain risks that arise from essential laboratory, classroom, and clinical activities.
+These risks are comparable to those that exist for currently practicing health professionals.

 In the various types of learning experiences which take place within the school, and at its affiliated clinical training sites, the student may be exposed to safety and health hazards which can be minimized (prevented) by adherence to the safety rules and regulations which have been established by each program.
 Potential hazards are controlled and monitored by competent faculty supervision, and conscientious observance of universal precautions and safety procedures.
-Carelessness in risk situations can lead to accidents with resultant injury or illness.
+Carelessness in risk situations can lead to accidents resulting in injury or illness.